Global

 Vietnam

-ABB contributes to drought resilience initiatives across the entire water cycle, from water sourcing, management and treatment, through transmission, distribution, water reuse, and irrigation.
+Solutions for the water industry require a multi-faceted approach combining technology, policy, digitalization and sustainability along the water cycle.
+ABB technologies and experts support the entire water cycle, from water sourcing, management and treatment, through transmission, distribution, end use, reuse, and irrigation.

 Select one of the boxes above to see more.